project-sunbird/sunbird-quml-player/projects/quml-library/README.md

 </details>

-Note: To avoid CORS errors add proxy configuration for API's refer - [proxy.conf.json](https://github.com/project-sunbird/sunbird-quml-player/blob/release-5.1.0/projects/quml-demo-app/src/proxy.conf.json)
+Note: To avoid CORS errors, add proxy configuration for API's refer - [proxy.conf.json](https://github.com/project-sunbird/sunbird-quml-player/blob/release-5.1.0/projects/quml-demo-app/src/proxy.conf.json)

-## :label: Send input to render Quml player
+## :label: Send input to render QuML player
 User can get a response from the `api/questionset/v1/hierarchy/:do_id` or can use the provided mock config for demo

-Use the mock config in your component to send input to Quml player as `playerConfig`
-Click to see the mock - [samplePlayerConfig](https://github.com/project-sunbird/sunbird-quml-player/blob/release-5.1.0/projects/quml-demo-app/src/app/quml-library-data.ts#L495)
+Use the mock config in your component to send input to QuML player as `playerConfig` Click to see the mock - [samplePlayerConfig](https://github.com/project-sunbird/sunbird-quml-player/blob/release-5.1.0/projects/quml-demo-app/src/app/quml-library-data.ts#L495)

 ```html